Non-sporting

 Because of this, they’re ideal if you’re living in an apartment as you can be safe in the knowledge that your neighbours won’t be disturbed by constant barking!

-The French Bulldog is a small breed, only measuring around 11-12 inches to the withers.
+The French Bulldog is a small breed, only measuring around 28 to 33 cm to the withers.

-There isn't a huge difference in size between males and females, but typically males weigh between 20 and 28 pounds, whereas females are between 16 and 24 pounds.
+There isn’t a huge difference in size between males and females, but typically males weigh between 9 to 12.5 kg, whereas females are between 7.
+5 to 11 kg.

 Taking your new French Bulldog to puppy classes and socialising him well is essential.
 Exposing your Frenchie to plenty of different places, people, and other dogs will ensure he grows into a well-behaved adult dog.